DrAPT/llm/quad_c/session2/workshop2.md

 - EBITDA margin in 2015
 ```

+8b | Modify the prompt to extract Brands, EBITDA and EBITDA margin from 2010 through 2015, inclusive.

-Feel free to verify results and experiment with other prompts.
+8c | Feel free to verify results and experiment with other prompts.

 ---